National Youth Agency

 Work is delivered through training and consultancy, campaigning, publishing and online communications.
 The NYA also validates youth worker training courses.
 Through its activities the NYA wants to ensure that young people have a strong voice and positive influence in society.

 Funding is received from a number of sources including national and local government and private organisations.

 The NYA is based in Leicester in the United Kingdom and employs some fifty people directly, but also has a large and expanding associate network.
 Its chief executive since July 2017 is Leigh Middleton.

 On 16 April 2018 NYA underwent a huge re-brand after internal changes.
 The new brand was designed to bring NYA a more user-friendly look and reflect a new dynamism.

+The National Youth Agency is the parent company of the UK Youth Parliament since May 2024.